abhi-ranjan/Physical-Design-RTL2GDS-using-OpenLane-SKY130/README.md

 Placement ensures that the standard cells are correctly placed.
 PDN is created during floorplan.
 But is Openlane there is a post floorplan, post placement and CTS is done for PDN.

-# Day 2 - Design library cell using Magic Layout and ngspice characterization
+# Day 3 - Design library cell using Magic Layout and ngspice characterization

-## LAB Day 2
+## LAB Day 3

 ## Labs for CMOS inverter ngspice simulations
+Here we will be dive deep into the flow.
+We will take a .mag file and do post-layout simulation in ngspice.
+After post-characterising we will be plugging this cell into the openlane flow i.e., into picorv32a core.

-* IO Placer
+* IO Placer revision
+Earlier we had equidistant placed input/output pins.